husseinelkheshen/Blockchain-Ticket-Platform/README.md

 If the terminal command does not work, please search "Install Certificates.command" on Finder, using the This Mac setting (search whole computer).
 Once the file is found, please double click on it.
 It should execute in Shell and permit Python on your machine to install certificates.
 Our Explore functions depends on a package which requires SSL certification to be downloaded.

+### How to Run the Unit Test Cases
+You can use the Makefile to do so by executing 'make unit_tests' from the main directory.
+This will store the test outputs in the /tests directory.
+If you wish to clear these, you can run 'make clean' or, to prevent them from saving in the first place, simply run 'make unit_tests clean'.